Rajpratik71/linux-manPages/screendump.md

                    mknod vcsa$i c 7 `expr 128 + $i`
               done

-       (filling in the ellipses) and give the device files  appropriate  per‐ missions, or run screendump as root.
+       (filling in the ellipses) and give the device files appropriate permissions, or run screendump as root.

 SEE ALSO
        setterm(1)

                                                                                               2002-02-24                                                                                 SCREENDUMP(1)